Children need to get booster doses of some vaccines in school to protect them against these diseases.

 Second Level School

-All students in their First year of second level school they be offered a tetanus, low dose diphtheria and low dose pertussis (whooping cough) (Tdap) booster vaccine.
+All students in their First year of second level school they will be offered a tetanus, low dose diphtheria and low dose pertussis (whooping cough) (Tdap) booster vaccine.

 This vaccine is usually given by a HSE doctor or nurse to students in first year of second level school in the school or sometimes at HSE clinics.